saionkr2/eNVM-IMC-Modeling/README.md

 # eNVM-IMC-Modeling
-Analytical Models capturing the analog non-idealities for resistive IMCs
+Analytical models capturing the analog non-idealities for resistive IMCs